 - Our Demons Are Different: The shatra, who are technically half-demons, are considered nigh-unkillable by almost everyone.
 Of course, almost everyone does not have Wirikidor.
 There are also full demons, but they never show up directly in this novel (some of them do turn up in other Ethshar stories, though).

-- Our Gods Are Greater: Apparently they are all Actual Pacifists.
+- Our Gods Are Different: Apparently they are all Actual Pacifists.
 They break their oath once, to seal the demons and kill those who summoned them.

 - Professional Killer: Valder ends up being forced into this.